alvr-org/ALVR/wiki/Building-From-Source.md

 If you want to edit and rebuild the code, you can skip the `prepare-deps` command and run only the `build-server` command.

 # Client Building

 ## 1. Installing necessary packages

 For the client you need install:
 * [Android Studio](https://developer.android.com/studio) or the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)
-* Latest Android SDK Platform-Tools 29 (Android 10)
+* Android SDK Platform-Tools 29 (Android 10)
 * Latest Android NDK (currently v25.1.8937393)

 On Linux, the specific package names for the android tools can differ from distro to distro, see up on the wiki for more information: